tztechno/forked_CPPO/README.md

 2025-04-27

-### This is forkd repository from https://github.com/lzhxmu/CPPO
+### This is forked repository from https://github.com/lzhxmu/CPPO

 ### Here, we will construct playground to try various newly announced RL methods in the open r1 environment.